YupItsZac/jQuery.exLink/README.md

 **gaTracking** - Introduced in version 2.0.2, this option enables a Google Analytics event to trigger when any of the links are clicked.
 Classic and Universeral analytics supported.
 This is a boolean value set to false by default.
 Ex: gaTracking: false

-**gaTrackLabel** - If you you enable gaTracking, set this to ustomize the event label.
+**gaTrackLabel** - If you you enable gaTracking, set this to customize the event label.
 This is a string value set to 'External Links' by default.
 Ex: gaTrackLabel: 'External Links'

 **gaTrackOld** - Set this to true if you are using the classic version of Google Analytcis (ga.js).
 If you are using the new universal tracking (analytics.js), you don't need to use this option.
 This is a boolean value set to false by default.
 Ex: gaTrackOld: false

+**newWindow** - New in version 2.1.0, when set to true, exLink forces all external links and documents to open in a new window, not the default 'tab' behavior.
+Ex: newWindow: true

+**widthWindow** - The width of the new window specified via the newWindow option.
+String value.
+Ex: widthWindow: '500'

+**heightWindow** - The height of the window specified via the newWindow option.
+String value.
+Ex: heightWindow: '400'

+*titleWindow** - The title of the window specified via the newWindow option.
+String value.
+Ex: titleWindow: 'My Window Title'

 ######Visual Options